rigelnoble/powstats/readme.md

 - **NordicSki** - cross-country skiing

 ## Season filtering
-To process only a specific season's activities, edit line 17 in the script:
+To process only a specific season's activities, edit this value in the script:
 ```powershell
 $SeasonFilter = "2025-2026"  # Process only 2025-2026 season
 $SeasonFilter = $null        # Process all seasons